dafny-lang/dafny/docs/DafnyRef/Types.md

                allowConstructors, isWithinAbstractModule)
   )
 ````

+Declarations within a class all begin with reserved keywords and do not end with semicolons.

 The ``ClassMemberDecl`` parameter `moduleLevelDecl` will be true if
 the member declaration is at the top level or directly within a
 module declaration.
 It will be false for ``ClassMemberDecl``s